How to Avoid Common Mistakes in Crypto Investing

 -

-Set entry and exit points to avoid emotional reactions to crypto market swings.
+Set entry and exit points to avoid emotional reactions to crypto crypto market swings.

 -

-Keep a crypto trading journal to track decisions and learn from mistakes.
+Keep a crypto crypto trading journal to track decisions and learn from mistakes.

 6. Falling for Scams and Fraudulent Projects